-It seems not many people know the existence of this fantastic trail that starts on William Street in West End and finishes half way up the hill, just opposite the end of the Erythrina Track.
-It has a rocky and relatively steep, but steady, start (watch out if you are coming back this way as it does get slippery and muddy at times), then it flattens out onto the ridgeline where there are stunning views of The Strand and Magnetic Island one way and Mount Stuart the other - 360 degrees of bliss.
-The track is easier after this, still climbing, but quite gradually, and with the help of stairs in some sections.
-The ebst part of this track is the jaw-dropping 360 degree views!
+This one-kilometre trail starts on William Street, West End and finishes halfway up the hill, just opposite the end of the Erythrina Track.
+The start is rocky and relatively steep and then it flattens out onto the ridgeline where there are views of The Strand and Magnetic Island to Mount Stuart.
+The track becomes a little easier, although still ascending gradually with the help of stairs in some sections.
+This track may be slippery, especially when descending and becomes muddy after rain.

 Belgian Gardens Link Track